James Tully (philosopher): The politics of cultural recognition

 Tully's 1995, Strange Multiplicity: Constitutionalism in an Age of Diversity engages with the famous indigenous sculpture Spirit of Haida Gwaii by Bill Reid as a metaphor for the kind of democratic constitutionalism that can help reconcile the competing claims of multicultural and multinational societies.
 The 'strange multiplicity' of cultural diversity is embodied in the varied and assorted canoe passengers "squabbling and vying for recognition and position."
 There is no universal constitutional order imposed from above nor a single category of citizenship, because identities and relations change over time.
 This view rejects the "mythic unity of the community" imagined "in liberal and nationalist constitutionalism."

 Tully argues that the concept of 'culture' is more flexible and constructive for thinking about the rival claims of political groups than the more rigid and exclusive concept 'nation.'
 Culture more readily suggests that group identities are plural, overlapping, and changing over time in their encounters with others.
 Unlike nationalism, the politics of cultural recognition does not assume that every group aspires to its own culturally homogenous 'nation-state.'
 Rather, cultures must find ways to share spaces and co-exist.
 While they may always strive to determine their own identities and relations, pursuant to "self rule, the oldest political good in the world," the solution is not to crack down on diversity or to impose one cultural model over others.

 The solution is to broaden opportunities for participation and contestation, to further democratize institutions and relations of governance, including foundational constitutions.
 According to Tully, "a constitution should not be seen as a fixed set of rules but, rather, as an imperfect form of accommodation of the diverse members of a political association that is always open to negotiation by the members of the association."
 No aspect of relations should be off limits to deliberation if called into question by participants affected by those relations.
 This is what Tully means by "democratic constitutionalism" as opposed to more conventional "constitutional democracy."
 From this perspective, Tully can claim that "[t]he constitution is thus one area of modern politics that has not been democratised over the last three hundred years."

-For Tully, The Spirit of Haida Gwaii prefigures a more democratic, pluralistic, and just society.
-It evokes a simpler, more elegant, and sustainable ethos of gift-reciprocity in all our relationships, human and non-human.
-Getting along may be messy and imperfect business, but the passengers continue to row cooperatively, and the canoe of society glides onward.